 The temperature range during operation experienced by the battery will significantly affect battery life and is an important factor for the battery selection.

-The manufacturer can provide instruction for temperatures outside this range.
-As experience shows, typically the life expectancy for lead-acid battery will halve for every 10 °C rise in temperature above the manufacturer’s recommended maximum operating temperature.
-Temperature will also have some effect on nickel-cadmium batteries.
-Low temperature will reduce the charge and discharge performance and the capacity of the batteries.
-The manufacturer should provide detailed information.
+Batteries should be operated with the temperatures specified by the battery manufacturer.
+Operation of batteries outside these specified temperature ranges will have an adverse effect on the capacity and life expectancy and may prove hazardous.

 Physical protection

-Physical protection needs to be provided against consequences of adverse site conditions and handling, for example, against effects of:
+Physical protection needs to be provided against consequences of adverse site conditions, for example, against effects of:

 temperature gradient and extremes of temperature;